hmrc/common-transit-convention-traders-service-guide/source/documentation/index.md

 - **[See what you can test in our roadmap](https://developer.qa.tax.service.gov.uk/roadmaps/common-transit-convention-traders-roadmap/#backlog)**

 #### Find support

 We have a support in place to help you with any questions or problems you might have to do with the CTC API.
-[Get intouch](documentation/get-support.html) and we'll get right back to you.
+[See how we can support you](documentation/get-support.html).

 #### Check service availability